The C Grade

 The common C grade can cause consternation when not assigned correctly.
 Giving a C when a child is not actually working at the appropriate level conceals difficulties or poor teaching.
 It leaves parents feeling anxious and erodes the trust between teacher and parents.

 Teachers, if you are in doubt about whether or not a child demonstrates the necessary skills and knowledge to receive a C grade, consult with your jurisdiction's curriculum officers.
 They will love receiving your call.

 Parents, if you have concerns about your child’s C grade, go back to the teacher and have an open discussion with them.
 Realise that there may simply have been a mistake made or that the teacher may be feeling unsure about how to tell you that your child is struggling.
 However, if this conversation goes nowhere, don’t hesitate to give the Senior Teacher or Principal a call.

-We need the C to be consistent and instill confidence in parents so that a child can receive the appropriate intervention they need to build their skills long into the future.
+We need the C to be consistent and instil confidence in parents so that a child can receive the appropriate intervention they need to build their skills long into the future.

 On our Vic reports the dot we place in each curriculum area, shows the growth from the last report, so even if still behind year level, if the student has made 12 months growth in 6 months, the dots will indicate this.